code-craka/upi-payment-app/docs/SECURITY.md

 ## Overview

 The UPI Admin Dashboard implements multiple layers of security to protect user data, prevent unauthorized access, and ensure compliance with financial regulations.
-The system features advanced Redis-based session management with enhanced security controls.
+The system features a **hybrid authentication approach** with Upstash Redis and Clerk for enhanced security and performance.

 **Author**: Sayem Abdullah Rihan (@code-craka)
 **Contributor**: Sajjadul Islam